- Location: Amsterdam

 There are many attractions within Oude Kerk that are architectural, cultural as well as historical.
 Some of the chief attractions of Oude Kerk are:

 The Organs: Oude Kerk has been the center of musical performances for hundreds of years, and the breeding ground of the German school of organists who have revolutionized the art.
-There are three organs in the church, each considered to be among of the best in the world.
+There are three organs in the church, each considered to be among the best in the world.
 The Great Organ was built in 1724 and was created by Christian Vater.
 The organ was dismantled and put together in 1738, which changed the tonality somewhat to suit the changing demands of the time.
 Known as the Vater-Muller organ, this is one of the most beautiful pieces in the world.
 The transept organ was built by Hans Wolff Schonat in 1658.
-This was the organ that Jan Pieterszoon, the doyen of organ music in Europe, played for most of his life between 1577 and 1621, when he died.
+This was the organ that Jan Pieterszoon, the doyen of organ music in Europe, played for most of his life between 1577 and 1621 when he died.
 After falling into disuse in the 19th century, it was remade and restored in 1984 and 1965 by Ahrend and Brunzema from Loga.
-It continued to be a beautiful organ, and is now even more so, after it was restored to its original 17th century middle tone tuning in 2001.
-The cabinet organ is another excellent 18th century piece.
+It continued to be a beautiful organ and is now even more so after it was restored to its original 17th-century middle tone tuning in 2001.
+The cabinet organ is another excellent 18th-century piece.

 Gravestones: The church has over 2500 gravestones that bury more than 10,000 bodies.
 The floor of the church is almost entirely made of gravestones.
 The reason behind this is the fact that the church was built on a cemetery.
 Some of the famous gravestones include those of Saskia van Uylenburgh, wife to Rembrandt, Jan Pieterszoon Swweelinck, Cornelis de Graeff, Pieter Lastman and Laurens Bake.